patriciamcphee/portfolio/docs/api/api-example-bflix.md

 {
     "Genre": {
         "Name": "Horror",
         "Description": "The final girl, the \"not dead yet\" scare, and the dystopian endings.
-Horror is famous for having story beats that we come to expect like jump scares.
+Horror is famous for having story beats that we come to expect, like jump scares.
 Lean into them and find ways to subvert.
 You have subsets like haunted houses, slashers, zombies, evil creatures, and other subgenres."
     },
     "Director": {
         "Name": "Dan O'Bannon",
         "Bio": "Was inspired at an early age by EC Comics like Tales from the Crypt and old horror films that he saw in St. Louis.
-He even wrote a few stories for Heavy Metal magazine (which also showed up in the film).
-O'Bannon got his start when he and John Carpenter collaborated on the cult sci-fi film Dark Star (1974). ", "Birth": "1946-09-30",
+He even wrote a few stories for Heavy Metal magazine (which also appeared in the film).
+O'Bannon started when he and John Carpenter collaborated on the cult sci-fi film Dark Star (1974). ", "Birth": "1946-09-30",
         "Death": "2009-12-17"
     },